Hanani-Tutte for approximating maps of graphs: Integration

 The graph $\hat{G}_{(\nu\mu)^*}'$ is bipartite and embedded in a disc.
 Therefore Belyi's theorem applies and yields a closed curve $\hat{C}_{\rho^*}$ crossing every edge of $\hat{G}_{(\nu\mu)^*}'$ in $\hat{\psi}'$ exactly once.
 Note that we can assume that $|\hat{C}_{\rho^*}\cap \partial\mathcal{D}((\nu\mu)^*)|=2$, where both intersection points are crossing points.
 By taking ${C}_{\rho^*}:=\hat{C}_{\rho^*}\cap \mathcal{D}((\nu\mu)^*)$ and reversing the contractions we recover the original embedding of $G'[V_{(\nu\mu)^*}]$ so that ${C}_{\rho^*}$ crosses its every edge exactly once and splits $\mathcal{D}((\nu\mu)^*)$ into two parts as desired.

-Refer to Figure~\ref{fig:integration}.
-It remains to construct the boundaries of discs the $\mathcal{D}(\nu)$ and the pipes joining them.
+\paragraph{Construction of $\psi$.} Refer to Figure~\ref{fig:integration}.
+We construct $\psi$ as $h \circ \psi'$, where $h$ is a homeomorphism from a closed subset of $M$ to $\mathcal{H}$.
+In the following, by slightly abusing the introduced terminology we define this closed subset as the union of discs $\mathcal{D}(\nu)$, for all $\nu\in H$, and pipes joining them, that is homeomorphic via $h$ to $\mathcal{H}$.
 Let $\mathcal{C}_\nu=\{C_{\rho^*}| \ \rho=\nu\mu\in E(G)\}$.
 Let $D_\nu$ be a close curve obtained by concatenating curves in $\mathcal{C}_\nu$ in the order corresponding to the rotation of $\nu$ in $H$ by curves following the boundary of $\mathcal{H}'$.
-Here, we assume that all the edges of the cycle $C_{\nu}$ defined in Section~\ref{sec:preliminaries} are present in $H'$ for every $\nu\in V(H)$, which can be assumed without loss of generality.
-Indeed, they can be added without violating the embeddability of $H'$ on $M$ so that all the vertices $v_s^*$, for $v_s\in V_{\nu}$, are inside of $D_{\nu}$.
-Hence, we can use the edges of $C_{\nu}$ to define the desired curves.
-Note that the curve $D_\nu$ bounds a discs containing the images of all the vertices in $V_{\nu}$ in the embedding.
+Here, we assume that all the edges of the cycle $C_{\nu}$ defined in Section~\ref{sec:preliminaries} are present in $H'$ and embedded as specified in the construction of the embedding of $H'$ on $M$ in Section~\ref{sec:normal-form} , for every $\nu\in V(H)$, which can be assumed without loss of generality, since they do not violate the embeddability of $H'$ on $M$.

+We will show that the curve $D_\nu$ bounds a desired discs $\mathcal{D}(\nu)$ containing the images of all the vertices in $V_{\nu}$ in the embedding.
 Note that $D_\nu$ and $D_\mu$ are overlapping if $\nu\mu\in E(H)$.
 We perturb these curves to eliminate such overlaps, and introduce pipes, whose valves correspond to formerly overlapping parts.
 This is done in a way which can be thought of as a reversal of the construction of the embedding of $H'$ in the proof of Claim~\ref{claim:newSurface}.
 Therefore the original signs on the edges of $M$ are easily recovered.
 Note that $D_\nu$, for every $\nu\in V(H)$, passes an even number of times through the cross-caps of $M$ by the definition of the signs of the edges in $E(H')$ in Section~\ref{sec:normal-form}.
-Indeed, every vertex of $C_\nu$ is ``responsible'' for an even number of crossings of $D_\nu$ with a cross-cap.
-Since we can assume that the embedding of $H'$ is cellular, it follows that $D_\nu$ is contractible, and hence, bounds a topological disc.
-Then by deforming their connecting pipes we obtain a desired approximation of $(G,H,\varphi)$.
-Finally, we pass to the normal form by suppressing subdividing vertices accordingly.
+Indeed, $D_\nu$ passes along each edge of $H$ through cross-caps in both directions.
+Since we can assume that the embedding of $H'$ is cellular, it follows that $D_\nu$ is contractible, and hence, indeed bounds a topological disc $\mathcal{D}(\nu)$.
+Then taking the union of $\mathcal{D}(\nu)$'s and their connecting pipes we are done, since a desired approximation of $(G,H,\varphi)$ is obtained as $h\circ \psi'$, where $h$ is a homeomorphism between the union and $\mathcal{H}$ taking $\mathcal{D}(\nu)$ to $\mathcal{D}(\nu)\subseteq \mathcal{H}$. \\